wronawiktor/cloud-infra/README.md

 ## Installation

+0. Execute script `./configure.sh` which automatically configure your server for `cloud-infra` project.
+Otherwise look below what changes should be done on your server.

 1. First of all chceck is there any new packages that have just come to the repositories and fetch new versions of packages existing on the machine:
     ```sh
     sudo apt update && apt upgrade --yes